citrix/delivery-controller-sdk/docs/understanding-xendesktop-administration-model.md

 -   The list of brokered applications executing in the session.

-The session SDK objec also provides information from the related machine, Delivery Group an Catalog SDK objects.
+The session SDK object also provides information from the related machine, Delivery Group and Catalog SDK objects.
 This information includes identity information, basic configuration and status information.

  **Controller**